Aircraft dope: Attributes

 Doping techniques have been employed in aircraft construction since the dawn of heavier-than-air flight; the fabric of the ground-breaking Wright Flyer had benefitted from doping, as did many of the aircraft that soon followed.
 Without the application of dope, fabric coverings lacked durability while being highly flammable, both factors rendering them far less viable.
 By the 1910s, a wide variety of doping agents had entered widespread use while entirely original formulas were being regularly introduced in the industry.
 Typical doping agents include nitrocellulose, cellulose acetate and cellulose acetate butyrate.
 Liquid dopes are often highly flammable; nitrocellulose, for instance, is also known as the explosive propellant "guncotton".
 Dopes often have colouring pigments added to facilitate even application, and are available in a wide range of colours.

 Dope has been applied to various aircraft fabrics, such as madapollam; in more recent decades, it has also been applied to polyester and other fabrics with similar fine weave and absorbent qualities.
-Reportedly, polyester fabric coverings have become an industry-wide standard, the use of both cotton and linen fabrics have effectively been eliminated.
+Reportedly, polyester fabric coverings have become an industry-wide standard; the use of both cotton and linen fabrics have effectively been eliminated.
 In addition to changes in the materials that dope is applied to, the methods of application have also been refined to reduce shrinking, improve adherence and increase lifespan.

 By the 1910s, it was recognised that, while the practice was highly beneficial, certain types of doping agents posed a risk to workers' health.
 While acetate and nitrate-based dopes were believed to pose little risk by themselves, the volatile compounds to dissolve them prior to application were poisonous.
 The medical profession across several nations became aware of this threat just prior to the First World War, and promoted the need for adequate workplace ventilation as a mitigating measure in factories where doping was performed.
 In the United Kingdom specifically, studies were performed into the potential health impacts of various dopes, concluding that those produced to Royal Aircraft Factory specifications rendered them less liable to result in illness than several others.
 Investigations into health concerns surrounding dope were also conducted during the Second World War.

-Due to more powerful engines and advanced aerodynamic techniques, the use of aluminium (and subsequently composites) supplanted fabric as the primary material used in the aviation industry by the latter half of the 20th century.
+Due to more powerful engines and advanced aerodynamic techniques, aluminium (and subsequently composites) supplanted fabric as the primary material used in the aviation industry by the latter half of the 20th century.
 Various light aircraft, including gliders, home-built kits, and light sport aircraft, have continued to use fabrics.
 Thus doping techniques continue to be employed, albeit to a lesser degree than at the dawn of aviation.
 There are several covering methods that do not use dope coating processes, as alternative treatment methods have been devised.
-Identical materials and techniques must be used during maintenance as had been employed in construction, thus traditionally-built aircraft continue to use doping techniques throughout their operating lives.
+Identical materials and techniques must be used during maintenance as had been employed in construction; thus, traditionally built aircraft continue to use doping techniques throughout their operating lives.